jelizaga/software-grabber-script/README.md

-# Xubuntu Start-Up Software Installer
+# Xubuntu Start-Up Software Grabber

+Script that grabs 'missing' software (stuff I use regularly) for freshly installed Xubuntu machines.

+No snaps; all apt.

+I plan to make this more interactive in the future, but at the moment, this is just written for kickstarting my own machines.

 ## Installs...